labour law

 Factories Act, 1948

-The main aim of the Act is to formulate safety measures and promote the health and welfare of the workers working at the factories.
+The main aim of this Act is to formulate safety measures and promote the health and welfare of the workers working at the factories.
 It also keeps a check on the hazardous growth of the factories by overall checking before the establishment of any factory.

 Applicability of the Act

-The Act consists of 120 Sections and 3 Schedules:
+The Act consists of 120 sections and 3 schedules:

 Schedule 1 talks about the list of industries that undertake hazardous processes within them.